 We pull them, mow them, dig them, stomp them, spray them, shout at them, and lament how they are a nuisance in our lives.

 An underappreciated and underutilized plant in our society, the dandelion in the Asteraceae (aster or sunflower) family, is one of the most nutrient-packed foods on earth and […]

 The use of technology in everyday life has sky rocketed.
 We have our “smart” house, “smart” phone, so how about our “smart” landscape?
-Even though technology impacts us all differently, we probably all agree that the use of technology to help make our life simpler and save us time is a good idea.
-Just like […]
+Even though technology impacts us all differently, we probably all agree that the use of technology to help make our life simpler and save us time is […]

 The Literary Gardener – April 2017

 ~ Mandy Kirby, A Victorian Flower Dictionary, 2011

 Before beginning to write about tulips, I checked my own plants to find small, green fingertips—fledgling flowers—still nestled cozily within the protective […]